desech/studio-angular/README.md

   - when you click on a component
   - when you click on an html element in the HTML section > Element properties
 - Here you can set any angular specific attributes like `[ngClass]`, `(click)`, `*ngIf`, etc.
+- If you set a `class` property it will be added to the existing classes set by `Desech Studio`

 ### Tips